Teenlife

 How to Attend College Tuition-Free

 A handful of colleges are offering free tuition to admitted students.
 Stanford announced last week that it was offering free tuition to students whose families make less than $125,000 a year.
 But it’s not the first college to slash tuition for admitted students.
 The wealthiest schools have long covered nearly all costs for their poorest students.
-Harvard since 2004 has broadened the group of students to whom they give large amounts of financial aid, thus putting pressure on other colleges to do the same.
+Harvard has broadened the group of students to whom it gives large amounts of financial aid since 2004, thus putting pressure on other colleges to do the same.

-Bloomberg Business provided a list of 10 elite schools where middle class students don’t pay tuition:
+The following is a list of elite schools where middle-class students don’t pay tuition:

 1. Princeton